stevetsa/awesome-microbes/README.md

 - Validation statistics for these and the original structural models.
 - Diagnostic data for the quality of the experimental data.

+[The COVID Tracking Project](https://covidtracking.com/) - The COVID Tracking Project collects and publishes the most complete testing data available for US states and territories.
+This project was launched out of The Atlantic to fill a major gap in publicly available COVID-19 testing data.
+Johns Hopkins University maintains a comprehensive case count, but no governmental or institutional source is publishing complete testing data—including not just identified cases, but how many people have been tested, and where.
+Without this data, we can't make informed decisions or accurately communicate risks.

 [Global Initiative on Sharing All Influenza Data (GISAID)](https://www.gisaid.org/) - The GISAID Initiative, also known as a Global Initiative on Sharing All Influenza Data, involves public-private-partnerships between the Initiative's administrative arm Freunde of GISAID e.V., a registered non-profit association, and governments of the Federal Republic of Germany, the official host of the GISAID platform and EpiFlu™ database, Singapore and the United States of America, with support from private and corporate philanthropy.

 [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/2019-ncov-seqs/) - Entrez Nucletide/RefSeq sequences, [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=Betacoronavirus) against a custom Betacoronavirus database, the new NCBI Virus resource, SRA sequences, reference genome, and [PubMed articles](https://pubmed.ncbi.nlm.nih.gov/?term=2019-Ncov).